Matching Impatient and Heterogeneous Demand and Supply: Performance analysis

 Having studied the asymptotic performance of the matching-rate-based policy, we now move to the asymptotic optimality of the priority-ordering policy introduced in Section~\ref{sec:priotiry}.
 In this case, the number of matches made in the $n$th system between type $j\in \bbJ$ demand and type $k\in \bbK$ supply for $(j,k)\in\mathcal{P}_h$, $h=0,1,\ldots,H+1$ at the end of review period $i \in \{1,\ldots,\lfloor t/l^n \rfloor \}$ is given by

 where an empty sum is defined to be zero.
 Hence, the aggregate number of matches at time $t\geq 0$ is given by

-The following result is analogous to Theorem~\ref{proposition:DRconvergence2} and it states that the priority-ordering policy asymptotically achieves the optimal matching rates as well. \begin{theorem} Suppose that there exists an optimal extreme point solution to \eqref{eq:max_A_w_v3G} denoted by $\bld m^{\star}$ and let the priority sets be given by Algorithm~\ref{alg:priority_sets}.
+\amy{The following result states that the priority-ordering policy asymptotically achieves the optimal matching rates, and its corollary, which is analogous to Corollary~\ref{col:AOMR} to Theorem~\ref{proposition:DRconvergence2}, shows that the priority-ordering policy is asymptotically optimal.} \begin{theorem} Suppose that there exists an optimal extreme point solution to \eqref{eq:max_A_w_v3G} denoted by $\bld m^{\star}$ and let the priority sets be given by Algorithm~\ref{alg:priority_sets}.
 Under the priority-ordering matching policy \eqref{eq:priorityhn} and \eqref{eq:PR-matching-cumulativen}, as $n \rightarrow \infty$,

-in probability for all $T\ge 0$, $j \in \bbJ$, and $k \in \bbK$. \end{theorem} The proof of the last theorem in based on a two level induction.
+in probability for all $T\ge 0$, $(j,k) \in \arcset$. \end{theorem} The proof of the last theorem in based on a two level induction.
 We first proceed in an induction on the priority sets, and then for any set we proceed in a second induction on the review periods inside this set.
 For each review period, we show that the number of matches made is close to the optimal matching rates given by the MP.
-Now, the asymptotic optimality of the priority-ordering policy follows in the same way as in the matching-rate-based policy. \begin{corollary} The priority-ordering policy is asymptotically optimal for an optimal extreme point solution, $\bld{m}^\star$, to \eqref{eq:max_A_w_v3G}. \end{corollary}
+Now, the asymptotic optimality of the priority-ordering policy follows in the same way as in the matching-rate-based policy. \begin{corollary} \amy{For each $j \in \bbJ$ and $k \in \bbK$, assume $h_j^D$ and $h_k^S$ are bounded functions.} The priority-ordering policy is asymptotically optimal for an optimal extreme point solution, $\bld{m}^\star$, to \eqref{eq:max_A_w_v3G}. \end{corollary}